Prag8855/aab/content/guides/moving-to-berlin.md

 It's *really* hard to find an apartment in Berlin.
 It's harder if you are not in Berlin, you don't have a stable job, and you don't speak German.
 Start looking as soon as you can.

 **[How to find an apartment in Berlin ➞](/guides/find-a-flat-in-berlin)**

+The best option is to get a temporary furnished apartment, come to Berlin, then look for something better.
+It's almost impossible to find a good apartment if you are not in Berlin.

 Before you [move in](/guides/moving-in), you must pay the first month's rent, and the deposit (*[[Kaution]]*).
 In Germany, you pay the rent by [bank transfer](/glossary/SEPA-%C3%9Cberweisung).
 [Open a bank account](/guides/first-bank-account-in-germany), or use [Wise](/out/transferwise) to send money from another country.